CDAT/cdms/docs/source/manual/cdms_appendix.rst

 Module `cu`
 ~~~~~~~~~~~

-The ``cu`` module is the original UV-CDAT I/O interface.
+The ``cu`` module is the original CDAT I/O interface.
 As of version 3
 it is emulated in the ``cdms`` module.
 It is maintained for backward
 compatibility.